dwyl/phoenix-liveview-stopwatch/README.md

     ]
 ```

 We define the timer name as `Stopwatch.Timer`.
-This name could be any atom and
+This name could be any `atom`
-doesn't have to be an existing module name.
-It is just a unique way to find
+and doesn't have to be an existing module name.
+It is just a unique way to find the timer.
-our timer.

-We can now update our liveview logic to use the function defined in `Stopwatch.Timer`.
+We can now update our `LiveView` logic
+to use the function defined in `Stopwatch.Timer`.
+Update
-Update `lib/stopwatch_web/live/stopwatch_live.ex`:
+`lib/stopwatch_web/live/stopwatch_live.ex`:

 ```elixir
 defmodule StopwatchWeb.StopwatchLive do